Cost Avoidance Vs Cost Reduction: What’s The Difference?

-When it comes to business, cutting costs and avoiding unnecessary expenditures is obviously a smart investment.
+When it comes to business, cutting any costs and avoiding any unnecessary expenditures is obviously key to improving profitability.
 Your profits will be higher if you can maintain a higher level of revenue and cash flow.
 Employees are often required by their employers to classify the financial benefits of capital investments or organisational initiatives as cost reduction or cost avoidance measures.
 This classification is often a grey area for non-financial employees.
 You should understand the difference between the two concepts as well as how the information on the financial statements may be reported if you have project management responsibilities or approval responsibilities for significant capital or program expenditures.

 Direct spend is everything that goes into making a product.
 Direct spend is anything that has some kind of intrinsic value, usually a tangible asset.
 Direct costs are items like inventory, equipment, facilities, and land.
 For example, in construction, the materials needed to build a house would be considered direct costs

 Indirect Costs (Soft Costs)

 Intangible costs are usually associated with indirect costs.
 These usually cover professional services such as legal costs or accounting.
 It’s more difficult to quantify since you can’t predict them.
 Keeping a project on track until the end may mean growing indirect costs.

 Cost avoidance measures and capacity enhancements are indicators of them.
 An example within construction would be any fees that a house builder would need to pay to an estate agent to sell the house they built.
 These are not considered direct costs (costs that went into building the physical building/house)

 The goal of cost avoidance is to reduce future costs.